 This has to do with the fact that you are suppressing the TSH with the T3 and so endogenous production of T4 decreased dramatically.

 Taking T3 only thyroid medication also causes reverse T3 levels to drop to low levels as well (this is usually a good thing).

 To recap what happens on T3 only thyroid medication:

 - Reverse T3 level drops

-What you really need to get out of all of this is the fact that your free T4 levels don't necessarily need to be in some magical "optimal" range for you to feel good.
+What you really need to get out of all of this is the fact that your free T4 levels do not necessarily need to be in some magical "optimal" range for you to feel good.